dpmin7/IFTA/architecture/resilient-sdr-monitoring-cnc-view.md

-# Resilient SDR Monitoring and Recovery View
+# Resilient SDR Monitoring and Recovery C&C View
 This view documents the runtime structure of the Raspberry Pi-based Flight Tracker system.
 It focuses on how the system ensures continuous SDR-based flight data capture and recovery from device-level faults using a polling-based monitoring strategy.

 ![Runtime View - Resilient SDR Monitoring](../images/flight-tracker-primary.png)